 7. AOD and pulsating notifications issues

-Thus, they decided to add AOD to MIUI 11 and, based on reports, they did a good job.
+Thus, they decided to add AOD to MIUI 11, and, based on reports, they did a good job.
 Mostly.
-There are still things to work on, starting from brightness issues and overall usability of AOD on MIUI 11.
+There are still things to work on, starting from brightness issues and the overall usability of AOD on MIUI 11.
 They are still new to it but things like missing notifications are something users won’t tolerate.